GSA/data.gov/CONTRIBUTING.md

 #### Done

-Task has been applied to production and is considered done.
+Task has been applied to production and is considered done and should be reviewed with the team as part of the Sprint Review.

 ##### Exit criteria

 - The work is user-visible and announceable at any time.
+- The work has been demoed at the Spring Review.

+#### Closed

+Task is done and has been reviewed by the team as part of Sprint Review.

+##### Exit criteria

+- GitHub issue is marked Closed.

 ## Managing deployment